 “I don’t want to shoot anybody.
-I just got my EMT license” – Kyle Rittenhouse
+I just got my EMT license” – According to the new Kyle Rittenhouse witness.

-A new eyewitness to Kyle Rittenhouse’s shooting of Joseph Rosenbaum could get the teenager acquitted of murder charges.
+A new Kyle Rittenhouse witness to the shooting of Joseph Rosenbaum could get the teenager acquitted of murder charges.
 However, until now, the combat veteran and former Air Force firearms instructor has never told his story, and he’s never been interviewed by the Rittenhouse defense team or the police, who appear to not know he exists.

 This witness, Jon, 43, tells Wisconsin Right Now in an exclusive interview that he observed Rosenbaum chasing Rittenhouse in what he described as an “aggressive” and “predatory fashion” right before gunfire rang out and then Rittenhouse shot and killed Rosenbaum.
 We know Jon’s last name and occupation, but we agreed not to print them because he’s afraid he could be targeted due to the incendiary nature of the situation.
 Rittenhouse is in court for an arraignment on January 5; he entered not guilty pleas.